The Universe is Here for You!

 Guests attending a Saturday Star Party.
 Photo: Len Nelson

-The Robert Ferguson Observatory (RFO) is open to the public at least once a month, usually on a Saturday near the time of the New Moon (click on schedule below).
+The Robert Ferguson Observatory (RFO) offers public star parties and solar observing for the public at least once a month, usually on a Saturday near the time of the New Moon.

-Star Parties: Presentations on astronomical topics are given in the classroom throughout the course of the evening.
-Starting at dusk, the Observatory’s three main telescopes are open for your viewing.
-Docents set up additional telescopes in front of the building.
+1. Star Parties: Presentations on astronomical topics are given in the classroom throughout the course of the evening.
+The Observatory’s three main telescopes are open for your viewing and docents set up additional telescopes in front of the building.
 Friendly and knowledgeable docents are available to answer your questions.

 FAQs: